tomberget/aks-sandbox/README.md

 A sandbox for everything AKS in Azure.

+> This project makes use of the (https://editorconfig.org/)[EditorConfig] in order to maintain consistency.
+For VS Code, there is an extension you need to install in order for it to work :)

 ## Creating a Managed Identity

 First of all, define the name and the Resource Group of the managed identity.
 This can be set as environmental variables, and reused later - like this: